Helping make northern Ontario communities safer

 Health and Safety Specialist, Industrial

 With a certificate in Occupational Health and Safety, and a Bachelor’s Degree in Environmental Geography from Nipissing University, Lindsay is currently working towards her Canadian Registered Safety Professional designation.
-A former Health, Safety and Environmental Coordinator for a northern Ontario sawmill, Lindsay has also with forestry, tourism, public service and retail sectors.
+A former Health, Safety and Environmental Coordinator for a northern Ontario sawmill, Lindsay also has experience with forestry, tourism, public service and retail sectors.

 As a mother and volunteer coach, Lindsay takes pride in helping develop future generations, based on a foundation of trust, respect, dedication, hard work, and a positive attitude.
 Lindsay applies her coaching methodology with her clients and is always looking for ways to motivate employers and employees to improve workplace health and safety to ensure everyone goes home safe at the end of the day.